 When oil and gas companies fail to adhere to safety regulations or take shortcuts in order to maximize profits, tragic pipeline explosions can cause life-altering injuries to innocent New Mexico residents.
-Negligence, carelessness, and violations of Occupational Safety and Health Administration (OSHA) workplace safety regulations, are among the common causes of pipeline explosions.
-Pipeline explosions can also occur when heavy equipment performing excavation work, such as backhoes, strike a pipeline.
+Negligence, carelessness, and violations of Occupational Safety and Health Administration (OSHA) workplace safety regulations are among the common causes of pipeline explosions.
+Pipeline explosions can also occur when heavy equipment performing excavation work, such as backhoes, strikes a pipeline.

 Additional factors that can cause a pipeline accident include: